 - The outside lite is 6mm Starphire Ultra-Clear™ glass but this time with Opaque, which is Walker’s most opulent finish.

 Just steps away, you have the iconic TKTS red podium right in the middle of Time Square.

 - You will be able to see Walker’s Traction anti-slip glass on the first couple of stairs providing superior slip resistance with a 10-year warranty.

 - The Traction product has withstood the test of time with the first steps installed in 2013.
 As you’ll see, the Traction stairs are still in excellent condition despite the daily high traffic volume.

 Moving on to the Murray Hill district you can see the NYU Langone Medical Center (link to project gallery) at 570 1st Avenue between East 34th St and East 30th St.

 - Above the emergency reception area, you will see a glass façade made with 12mm Starphire Ultra-Clear™ glass with Walker’s Velour finish on both sides.

 - The light is dispersed beautifully through the glass as the acid-etch does not restrict light flow and provides a great impression of depth while hiding the unattractive building ventilation equipment behind the façade.

-Located outside Manhattan you have the Queens Museum
+Located outside Manhattan you have the Queens Museum (link to project gallery)

 - You will find another staircase made with low-iron glass using the Walker Textures® Traction anti-slip pattern 406 in the main hall.